 Youth Conservation Camp

-Also, check out the additional FAQ's to get your child ready for camp!
+- Check out the additional FAQ's to get your child ready for camp!

-Online registrants, the Risk Liability Waiver and Medical Authorization Forms, Immunization Form, and Parents' Handbook are also available for download.
+Additional Camp Documents: Risk Liability Waiver and Medical Authorization Forms, Immunization Form, and Parents' Handbook are also available for download.

 Each summer, students ages 8-13 years old throughout Southern Colorado sign up for 3 days at conservation camp at Beaver Creek campground in the beautiful Rio Grande National Forest.
 They have the choice of 5 subject areas; Soil & Water, Range, Forestry, Wildlife, or obtaining their hunters’ safety certification.
 By working with our partners from the Rio Grande Watershed Association of Conservation Districts, United States Forest Service, Colorado Parks & Wildlife and many others, we are able to offer a camp that provides these youth an opportunity to get outside and experience natural resources up close.
 Because of our professional partnerships, kids are also able to receive expert knowledge and get to know the many career avenues available to them in the future.